MicrosoftEdge/MSEdgeExplainers/AcquisitionInfo/explainer.md

 Play Store has the [Play Install Referrer API][Play Install Referrer API] to retrieve referral content from Google Play such as referrer URL, while the Apple App Store has the [Apple Ads Attribution API][Apple Ads Attribution API] that provides payloads with information such as campaign ID.
 However, all of these solutions are only available for use by native applications and there exists no equivalent for web apps.
-The AcquisitionInfo API aims to continue efforts to close the gap between native apps and web apps by providing that missing functionality.
+The Acquisition Info API aims to continue efforts to close the gap between native apps and web apps by providing that missing functionality.